- Michigan Minimum Wage

-Michigan labor laws require employers to pay their workers overtime at a rate of one and a half times their regular rate when they work more than 40 hours in a given work week, unless they are exempt.
+Michigan overtime laws require employers to pay their workers overtime at a rate of one and a half times their regular rate of pay when they work more than 40 hours in a given workweek, unless they are exempt.
 MI Statute 408:934a.

-Federal labor laws may impose additional requirements on employers.
+Federal labor laws may impose additional requirements on employers regarding overtime pay.
 See FLSA: Overtime for more information regarding overtime requirements.

 Michigan Prevailing Wages

 Some states specify a prevailing wage for workers employed by the government.
 However, Michigan does not have a prevailing wage law that controls wage rates on government project or service contracts.

 Under certain circumstances, employers in Michigan may be required to pay residents wage rates established by federal prevailing wage rates and rules.
 The prevailing wage rates may be different from standard minimum wage rates.
 Employees may be eligible for prevailing wages if they work on government or government-funded construction projects or perform certain government services.

 Employees in Michigan are guaranteed different rights to meals and breaks depending on their age.

 Minors have the right to unpaid break time under Michigan law.
 Michigan labor laws require employers to provide employees under eighteen (18) years of age with a thirty (30) minute uninterrupted rest period if scheduled to work more than five (5) continuous hours.
 MI Statute 409.112.